Facebook

 What does the temperament evaluation entail?

 Because your dog’s safety is our number one priority, we require a basic temperament evaluation for all new dogs.
-The evaluation consists of observation of your dog interacting with other dogs in the play yards to ensure they are friendly and responsive to our staff.
-We will need your dog to remain with us for approximately three hours to get a good idea of their play style and energy level, we encourage you to take advantage of this free day and allow your dog to play up until our closing time.
-At the time of your dog’s evaluation we will also offer you a tour of our facility so that you can see where your pet will play and rest.
-We do require a $20 deposit to hold your spot.
-This deposit will be refunded when you attend your scheduled evaluation or if you cancel at least 48 hours in advance.
+The evaluation consists of observation of your dog interacting with other dogs in the play yards to ensure they are comfortable and interact well.
+We also want to make sure they are friendly and responsive to our staff.
+We will need your dog to remain with us for a minimum of eight hours to get a good idea of their play style and energy level.

 How much does the evaluation cost?